sisl.physics.DynamicalMatrix

 other (

-atol – tolerance that all coordinates must be within to allow an append.
+atol (float) – tolerance that all coordinates must be within to allow an append.
 It is important that this value is smaller than half the distance between the two closests atoms such that there is no ambiguity in selecting equivalent atoms.
 An internal stricter tolerance is used as a baseline, see above.

 scale (

-, optional) – the scale used for the overlapping region.
-For scalar values it corresponds to passing:(scale, scale)
+floatorndarray, optional) – the scale used for the overlapping region.
+For scalar values it corresponds to passing:(scale, scale).
+For array-like inputscale[0]refers to the scale of the matrix elements coupling from self, whilescale[1]is the scale of the matrix elements in other.

 See also

-equivalent scheme as this method
+prependequivalent scheme as this method

-merge two matrices without considering overlap or commensurability
+addmerge two matrices without considering overlap or commensurability

-ensure hermiticity by using this routine
+transposeensure hermiticity by using this routine

-replace a sub-set of atoms with another sparse matrix
+replacereplace a sub-set of atoms with another sparse matrix

-method used to scale the two matrix elements values
+Geometry.append,Geometry.prependSparseCSR.scale_columnsmethod used to scale the two matrix elements values

 - Raises: